awsdocs/amazon-ec2-user-guide-windows/doc_source/using-instance-addressing.md

 **To determine your instance's IPv6 addresses using instance metadata**

 1. Connect to your instance\.
+For more information, see [Connecting to Your Windows Instance](connecting_to_windows_instance.md)\.

-1. Use the following command to view the IPv6 address \(you can get the MAC address from `http://169.254.169.254/latest/meta-data/network/interfaces/macs/`\):
+1. Use the following command to view the IPv6 address \(you can get the MAC address from `http://169.254.169.254/latest/meta-data/network/interfaces/macs/`\)\.

    ```
    PS C:\> Invoke-RestMethod http://169.254.169.254/latest/meta-data/network/interfaces/macs/mac-address/ipv6s